Economy of the Western Cape: Entrepreneurship and innovation

 The city of Cape Town is ranked as the most entrepreneurial city in South Africa with Early-Stage Entrepreneurial Activity being 190% greater than South Africa’s national average.
 In the future Cape Town plans to become a global design and innovation hub by focusing on industries and policies that support the design sector.
 The design and advertising sectors are already the best developed in Africa.

 There has been a substantial increase in the number of high-tech start-up companies in Cape Town, with companies like Aerobotics, Jumo, Luno and Yoco all making waves in the Cape Town tech scene.
 Interest in developing intellectual property start-up companies, has also been expressed through communities such as the Silicon Cape Initiative.
 In October 2011 Cape Town was awarded the title of World Design Capital 2014 by the International Design Alliance.

 Industries

 Technology

 By 2018 an estimated 10 to 15 technology startups were established in Cape Town annually supported by a strong local business accelerator scene.
 A large number of South Africa's established technology startups have been founded and are located in Cape Town ranging from video game companies, e-commerce, travel technology, digital services, and financial technology.

-The province has one of the largest technology sectors in Africa with around 550 enterprises employing over 40,000 people in the city of Cape Town.
-It is one of the fastest growing sectors of the province's economy.
+The Western Cape has one of the largest technology sectors in Africa, with around 550 companies employing over 40,000 people in the city of Cape Town alone.
+Tech is one of the fastest-growing sectors of the province's economy.
 As of 2005 Cape Town hosts a large Amazon web services centre for its cloud computing services and customer services employing 1,400.
 The video game industry also has a strong presence in the region with 55% of South Africa's 60 game development studios in 2022 located in the Western Cape.